Dear visitor, this tool called OsmHydrant eases the process of adding and editing hydrants to OpenStreetMap.

 The following problems cannot be solved with OsmHydrant and may limit its usage:

-Existing fire water utilities are queried from Overpass.
+Existing fire-fighting facilities are queried from Overpass.
 Their data is not live.
 As a result it may take a while, until newly added hydrants are added to this map (usually after 20 minutes, always within 1 hour).

 The maps are dynamically created.
 The objects on the map are queried from foreign servers.
 As a result there may be longer loading times.
 If you want a view-only map, I suggest the OpenFireMap.